Reference documentation that never gets outdated

 retryAttempts?: number; // New property

-}Deploys it.
-Forgets to update the docs.
+}They deploy it and forget to update the docs.

 The root cause is simple: code and docs live in two places with different owners.
 Code changes frequently, gets reviewed and tested, and is always correct.
 Docs update manually, have no automated checks, and drift out of sync.
 Two systems that don’t talk to each other.